Photo by Rob Robinette

 The early Fender Model 26 Deluxe used a power tube plate-to-plate High Cut Control.
 Wire the cut pot as a variable resistor so that as you turn the knob up (clockwise) resistance increases.
 Up = more resistance = brighter tone.

-A 2 Meg audio pot and .047uF 600v cap (200v is too small for many amps) connect the power tube plates to remove high frequencies very late in the amplifier circuit.
+A 2 Meg audio pot and .047uF 400v cap (or higher voltage rating, 200v is too small for many amps) connect the power tube plates to remove high frequencies very late in the amplifier circuit.